BradleyCanty/DIY-21700-Battery-System/README.md

 2) metric hex wrenches
 3) a suitable battery charger

-If you are interested in buying a kit, please see 'Overview' section for doing this.
+If you are interested in buying a kit, I am selling kits for each configuration at prices listed in this table [PUT LINK TO PRICE TABLE HERE].
+If you are interested, please email <ins>DIY21700BatterySystem@gmail.com</ins> with the subject line found in the table.

 Whether you are building from raw materials or building from the kit, pictures and descriptions are provided at each step to aid in the build process.